 1> reset the MAC entity of this cell group;

+Editors note: NOTE: This discards all pending RLC SDUs and PDUs in case of synchronous reconfiguration.
+The same may later be triggered due to a LCH-release in the same message.
+That should not cause any issue, though.

-1> re-establish all RLC entites that are established in this cell group;
+1> re-establish all RLC entites that are established in this cell group (see 38.322 [REF], section 5.4);

-1> consider the SCell(s) , if configured, to be in deactivated state;
+1> consider the SCell(s) of this cell group, if configured, to be in deactivated state;

 1> apply the value of the newUE-Identity as the C-RNTI for this cell group;

-1> if the RRCConnectionReconfiguration message includes the fullConfig:
+1> if the RRCReconfiguration message includes the fullConfig:

-2> perform the radio configuration procedure as specified in ;
+2> perform the radio configuration procedure as specified in 5.3.5.6;

+Editors note: Verify that this does not configure some common parameters which are later discarded due to e.g. SCell release or due to LCH relase.
+I think it should be correct as is, though.

 1> configure lower layers in accordance with the received pCellConfigCommon;

+Editors note: FFS if rach-Skip is introduced

-1> if the received RRCConnectionReconfiguration message includes the rach-Skip:
+1> if the received RRCReconfiguration message includes the rach-Skip:

 2> configure lower layers to apply the rach-Skip for the target cell of this cell groups, as specified in TS 36.213 [23] and 36.321 [6];